TrentBrick/RewardConditionedUDRL/README.md

 ```

 Implementations are `UDRL` (Upside Down RL), `RCP-R` and `RCP-A` (Reward Conditioned Policies with Rewards and Advantages, respectively).
 For RCP the default is with exponential weighting rewards rather than advantages.
 For RCP exponential weighting is turned on by before you can use the flag `--no_expo_weighting` to turn it off.
+The Beta weighting value is inside `trainer.py`.

 Environments that are currently supported are `lunarlander` and `lunarlander-sparse`.
 Where the sparse version gives all of the rewards at the very end.

-To run multiple seeds call `bash bash_train.sh` changing the trainer.py settings and experiment name as is desired.
+To run multiple seeds call `bash bash_train.sh` changing the `trainer.py` settings and experiment name as is desired.

 To run Ray hyperparameter tuning, uncomment all of the `ray.tune()` functions for desired hyperparamters to search over and use the flag `--use_tune`.

-Checkpointing of model is turned on by default and will save a new version of the model whenever ... (this is defined at approx line 194 for trainer.py).
-To turn off model checkpointing add the flag `--no_checkpoint`
+Checkpointing of model is turned on by default and will save a new version of the model whenever the policy loss declines (this is defined at approx line 194 for trainer.py).
+To turn off model checkpointing add the flag `--no_checkpoint`.

 Multi-seed training.
 To test the model running multple seeds in parallel, modify the code in `bash_train.sh` which uses GNU parallel to run multiple seeds where each seed gets its own core to run on.
 The default is running seeds 25 to 29 inclusive.
 To run more seeds it is advised to use Ray Tune and line approx. 181 of `trainer.py` can be used to define the seeds to be tried.
 Ray Tune provides performance of each agent but currentlyl lacks as granular information during training.